phaserjs/phaser/README.md

 ### Phaser Sandbox

-If you'd like to try coding in Phaser right now, with nothing more than your web browser then you can head over to the [Phaser Sandbox](http://phaser.io/sandbox).
+If you'd like to try coding in Phaser right now, with nothing more than your web browser, then you can head over to the [Phaser Sandbox](http://phaser.io/sandbox).
 You'll find Quick Start templates and a user-friendly editor filled with handy code-completion features.

 ### Koding